Who Grew Your Yarn?

 WOOL LOVE + LOCAL FARMS + PANDEMIC = ABUNDANCE OF YARN !

 Bloom was begun at the end of the long 2020-21 winter by an enthusiastic knitter with a passion for slow food and slow fashion, local farms and local economies.
-Founder Lisa Fortin began to dream about creating a high-quality knitting yarn from local wool.
+Founder Lisa Fortin dreamed of creating a high-quality knitting yarn from local wool.
 She'd had the wool from her flock of Shetland sheep mill-spun in the past and, lovely though it was, this time she envisioned something more than the rustic “farm-yarn” that made sweet sweaters for her family.
 She imagined a lush woolen-spun yarn that would delight knitters and mirror the quality of the best brands at her favorite yarn shops.

 With fleeces from her own flock piling up and some gifted wool and alpaca, Lisa drove Bloom's first batch of fiber off to the mill.
 She then reached out to other local farms to inquire about purchasing additional wool.
 The timing was ideal.
 Sheep all over had been shorn as usual the previous spring but the pandemic swept in, markets and festivals were cancelled and farmers did not have access to their customers.
 With four kids in tow, Lisa traveled to farms both familiar and newly-discovered, listening to stories and learning more about wool from the hardworking folks who raise the animals.
 Over the course of 6 weeks she strategically stuffed 600 pounds of wool into the family vehicle and marveled at the rich resource available within her local fibershed region.

 A large part of Lisa's motivation stems from her long-time passion for natural fibers and recycled textiles.
-When only 2% of the clothing that Americans buy this year will have been made in this country, knitting with locally produced yarn is a protest against fast, disposable fashion and a vote for local economies and regional fiber systems.
+When only 2% of the clothing that Americans buy this year will have been made in the US, knitting with locally produced yarn is a protest against fast, disposable fashion and a vote for local economies and regional fiber systems.